sahitya0000/Relation-Classification/README.md

 # Relation-Classification

-Relation Classification - SEMEVAL 2010 task 8 dataset
+Relation Classification - SEMEVAL 2010 task 8 dataset (Master's Thesis)

 * Relation classification is a task of assigning predefined relation labels to the entity pairs that occur in texts.
   * Example: